-98. Report the fair value (ie market value) of all outstanding common equity shares issued by the reporting group.
-Include shares issued by consolidated subsidiaries to third parties.
+102. Report the fair value (ie market value) of all outstanding common equity shares issued by the reporting group.
+For shares issued by consolidated subsidiaries, only include those shares that were issued to third parties.
 For publicly traded shares, report the closing share price multiplied by the number of shares outstanding.
-Do not include outstanding shares for which a market price is unavailable, as these are captured separately in item 17.a.
-If there is no direct market price for the reporting group whatsoever, this item would be zero and the bank would report the share capital plus share premium in item 17.a.
+Do not include outstanding shares for which a market price is unavailable.
+If there is no direct market price for the reporting group whatsoever, this item would be zero.
 Do not include certificates of mutual banks.